 Firewalls and Group Policies

-When installing Method:CRM on a server, you may run into issues where your firewall or Group Policy settings block the Method:CRM setup file from installing its components.
-As server environments will vary from company to company, it will be the responsibility of the Method End User to diagnose and troubleshoot these issues.
+When installing Method on a server, you may run into issues where your firewall or Group Policy settings block the Method setup file from installing its components.

-We recommend that the user has a sound grasp of the networking, firewall, group policies and overall server environment.
+We recommend the admin has a sound grasp of the networking, firewall, group policies and overall server environment.
 Some areas to look into if such issues arise would be:

 blocked ports on the network/firewall

 anti-virus/firewalls not allowing outbound TCP/IP connections and permissions as they relate to added layers of connectivity (Citrix, Terminal Services, etc).

 To bypass some issues with firewalls and network security, the Method Sync Engine can be customized to use a select port range.
 This will allow a network administrator to open up a range of ports on their network to communicate with Method Servers.

 How to set a port range:

 Search for and locate the Method Engine folder on your server.